momostarsky/imebra_git/docs/logging.rst

 Logging
 =======

-Imebra can log the most important operations to one of the following logging frameworks:
+Dicomhero can log the most important operations to one of the following logging frameworks:

 - log4cxx
 - Android native logging